cotes2020/jekyll-theme-chirpy/_posts/2024-02-13-hamiltonian-mechanics.md

 :
 {% include hamiltonian_1.html %}

-Summary
+Plot Summary
 :
-Its easy to see from the KDE contours that the geometry of each dimension of phase space is different between the axes (one is elliptical and the other more circular).
-Although these are not necessarily the paths of the $(p, q)$ traversal, it does show the frequencies at which the points landed after each step of HMC.
+We see that the leapfrog estimator (roughly) keeps the value of the Hamiltonian constant within an iteration.
+Between iterations, $p$ is resampled moving the trace to a different "level" of the log density surface.
+These are the discrete "steps" inside the $H$ vs. iteration plot on the top, and the mini circles in each of the $(p, q)$ phase space plots on the bottom.
+Other things I noticed were:
+- The first position coordinate (the first posterior) seems to be more stable than the second.
+- Each of leapfrog steps seem to fluctuate slightly in their value of $H(p, q)$, in the shape of a saddle.

 ### Code for the plots